PolkaCover Hits Market Cap of $7.44 Million (CVR)

-PolkaCover (CURRENCY:CVR) traded flat against the US dollar during the 1 day period ending at 18:00 PM ET on February 25th.
-PolkaCover has a total market capitalization of $7.44 million and $174,316.00 worth of PolkaCover was traded on exchanges in the last day.
-One PolkaCover coin can now be bought for about $0.16 or 0.00000262 BTC on major cryptocurrency exchanges.
-In the last week, PolkaCover has traded flat against the US dollar.
+PolkaCover (CURRENCY:CVR) traded flat against the US dollar during the 24-hour period ending at 10:00 AM ET on February 28th.
+One PolkaCover coin can now be bought for about $0.16 or 0.00000262 BTC on cryptocurrency exchanges.
+PolkaCover has a total market cap of $7.44 million and $174,316.00 worth of PolkaCover was traded on exchanges in the last 24 hours.
+Over the last week, PolkaCover has traded flat against the US dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.